frederic-perez/AmE-dictionary/data/dictionary.md

 __layups__
 __laziness__ :pencil2:
 __lb.__ _Sold in pkgs. of 3 lbs. or more._
+__LDS__ _abbr_ (LDS Church) :two: Latter-day Saint, an adherent of The Church of Jesus Christ of Latter-day Saints, also known as the LDS Church.
 __leaching__ _v_ _Corrosive water leads to leaching of lead in some oñder homes where plumbing contains lead pipes or lead solder._
 __lead solder__
 __leaden__